pjwalstrom/cloud-workshop/README.md

 To setup your environment for the workshop, run `vagrant up` in the root of the project.
 This downloads quite a lot of stuff so is smart to do on a fast network.

+## Nice to know

+To stop the virtual machine started with `vagrant up`, you can do `vagrant suspend`.
+Then to start it again, you can do `vagrant resume`.

+When you are finished with the workshop, you can use `vagrant destroy` to remove all traces of the virtual machine.